yii2tech/content/README.md

 ```

 **Heads up!** While using [[\yii2tech\content\Manager::getAll()]] provides a quick simple way for content listing building,
 it is not efficient regardless to the computing resources and memory consumption.
-While using it the program may reach
+While using it, the program may reach
 PHP memory limit in case you have many content items with large data associated.